Jean-Eugène Robert-Houdin: Legacy

 His home in Blois is open to the public as the publicly owned La Maison de la Magie Robert-Houdin.
 It is a museum and theatre first opened by his grandson Paul Robert-Houdin in April 1966.
 As a museum of France and bearing the official label of "Musée de France", it is the only public museum in Europe that incorporates in one place collections of magic and a site for permanent performing arts.
 The creation of such a site is directly linked to the personality of Robert-Houdin.
 Several of Robert-Houdin's apparatuses, including automata and mystery clocks, reside in David Copperfield's private museum.

 In December 1852, the Theatre Robert-Houdin moved from its original location to the Boulevard des Italiens in Paris.
 Ownership passed from Hamilton to Cleverman (François Lahire), then to Robert-Houdin's son Émile.
 Emile was too busy to perform at the theatre, so he arranged for Pierre Edouard Brunnet to present the show.

 After his death, Émile's widow sold the theatre to Georges Méliès in 1888.
 Méliès, himself a magician but best known to history as one of the greatest early innovators of film making, later presented his first movies there.
 He accidentally discovered stop-action special effects and presented his creation at the Theatre Robert-Houdin.
 One of his classics is A Trip to the Moon.
 In 1924, the building was demolished.

 Robert-Houdin's autobiography is The Memoirs of Robert-Houdin.
-His life and works are also cited in Robertson Davies's "Deptford Trilogy", notably in the trilogy's third novel, World of Wonders, which takes place on the set of a movie about Robert-Houdin.
+His life and works are also cited in Robertson Davies's Deptford Trilogy, notably in the trilogy's third novel, World of Wonders, which takes place on the set of a movie about Robert-Houdin.

-In his book Hiding the Elephant, Jim Steinmeyer said that every magician of the 20th century was “haunted” by Robert-Houdin, "... who cast an enormous shadow over their generation".
-American magician and escape artist Harry Houdini (born Ehrich Weiss) was so impressed by Robert-Houdin that, after reading his autobiography in 1890, Weiss adopted the stage name of "Houdini" in honour of Robert-Houdin.
+In his book Hiding the Elephant, Jim Steinmeyer said that every magician of the 20th century was "haunted" by Robert-Houdin, "... who cast an enormous shadow over their generation".
+Hungarian-American magician and escape artist Harry Houdini (born Ehrich Weiss) was so impressed by Robert-Houdin that, after reading his autobiography in 1890, Weiss adopted the stage name of "Houdini" in honour of Robert-Houdin.
 He incorrectly believed that an i on the end of a name meant "like" in French; but Houdini, his own career and reputation established by that time, later lost his youthful respect for Robert-Houdin, believing that he took undue credit for other magicians' innovations, and wrote The Unmasking of Robert-Houdin in 1908.

 Robert-Houdin is often credited as being "the father of modern magic".
 Before him, magicians performed in marketplaces and fairs, for the lower classes, but Robert-Houdin performed magic in theatres and private parties for wealthier patrons.
 He also chose to wear formal clothes, like those of his more upscale audiences, which has become a tradition for many modern magicians who wear tail-coats.

-Many cities have streets that bear his name: Blois, Bourges, Caen, Paris (11th), Saint-Étienne, and Saint-Gervais-la-Forêt in France, Monticiano in Siena, Italy, and others.
+Many cities have streets that bear his name: Blois, Bourges, Caen, Paris (11th), Saint-Étienne, and Saint-Gervais-la-Forêt in France; Monticiano in Siena, Italy; and others.